SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-fundamentals/+page.md

 # CSS Fundamentals

 [Cascading Style Sheets](https://en.wikipedia.org/wiki/CSS) (CSS) is a language with the purpose of styling a document.
 Whilst HTML is used for structuring a page and adding content, with CSS we can style our document by for example, changing the background colour of a page or choosing the exact number of pixels of space we want around an element.
-It is common for a tutorial to expose you to the sheer breadth of features that CSS provides but there are 4 fundamental concepts that you only need to understand to start styling websites in almost anyway you want, excluding animations.
+It is common for a tutorial to expose you to the sheer breadth of features that CSS provides but we will only be covering fundamental concepts to quickly get started with styling webpages and have a foundation to quickly learn more.

 ## Box Model
 Lets start with a div element.
 This element like *all* HTML elements is made up of an anatomy called the **box model** that consists of 4 parts.